narcis-serbanescu/ansible_jenkins_tomcat/README.md

 Use of Ansible in installing Tomcat and Jenkins LTS
 =========

-The purpose of the above Ansible role:
+The main purposes of this Ansible role is to automate:
-- Install Tomcat 9
+- Tomcat 9 installation
-- Install and customize Jenkins LTS as servlet in Tomcat 9
+- Installaltion and customization Jenkins LTS as a servlet in Tomcat 9
-- Add a series of Jenkins plugins
+- Add a series of Plugins to Jenkins

 Requirements
 ------------